cisel-dev/nightwatch/README.md

 This is the official repository of the Nighwatch Project.

+NightWatch gathers different opensource tools around the security of native cloud ecosystems.
+It will help you to easily identify security issues in
+- Kubernetes Cluster and deployment
+- Container images
+- Codes and repositories

 ---
 ### Disclaimer
 Do not publish this application as is on the internet.
 It does not follow good security practices.
 It is dedicated to an internal use.